christophernajafi/favorite-dishes/README.md

 ## Features

-- Take pictures of food
+- Developed using the Kotlin programming language.
+- Utilized best practices and provided backwards compatibility using the Jetpack library suite.
+- Display pictures of foods from either storage or from internet links using the Glide framework.
-- Store recipes
+- Store recipe data in the Room relational database.
-- Get random dish recipes
+- Get random dish recipes using the Retrofit HTTP client and the spoonacular API
-- Share recipes
+- Share recipes through email or text messaging using intents.
+- Clean, structured code using the MVVM design pattern.
+- Notifications using WorkManager

 ## Technology Stack

-- Kotlin
+- Kotlin programming language
-- JetPack
+- JetPack library suite
-- Glide
+- Glide framework
-- Room
+- Room relational database
 - Palette
-- MVVM
+- MVVM design pattern
-- Retrofit w/RxJava
+- Retrofit HTTP client w/RxJava
 - Navigation
 - WorkManager